 Visual Deception

 Specifically, the deception is realized through the look of opal and opalite based on which it may become really difficult for an inexperienced observer to differentiate the two.
-Natural opal is loved for its fire, this is the ability of displaying a spectrum of colors that is created by the way light is reflected and refracted through the structure of silica spheres within the stone.
-Opal shows various patterns of rainbows which can be differently positioned and differently constructed only when the stone in put into motion, thus offering aesthetic value to the opal.
+Natural opal is loved for its fire, this is the ability to display a spectrum of colors that is created by the way light is reflected and refracted through the structure of silica spheres within the stone.
+Opal shows various patterns of rainbows which can be differently positioned and differently constructed only when the stone is put into motion, thus offering aesthetic value to the opal.

 Uncommonness